 mysql-test/suite directory, and in the

-mysql-test subdirectories of plugins and storage engine directories.
-For example, these are valid suite paths:
+subdirectories of plugins and storage engine directories.
+For example, the

 mysql-test/suite/handler/interface.test) or in the

-.result extenstion and can be in the suite directory too, or in the
+extension and can be placed either in the suite directory or in the

 A test file can include other files (with the

-source command).
-These include files can have any name and be placed anywhere, but customarily they have
+included files can have any name and may be placed anywhere, but customarily

-.inc extension and located in the suite directory or in the
+.inc extension and are located either in the suite directory or

-Other files that affect testing, while not being tests themselves, are:
+Other files which affect testing, while not being tests themselves, are:

 main, as in